-There are two basic types of data formats: Record-oriented and column-oriented.
+There are two basic types of data formats under discussion here: Record-oriented and column-oriented.
 More on column-oriented formats.
 Record-oriented formats and protocols may specialize in transporting large record batches, serializing to disk or streaming to and from multiple sources.

 Some formats were designed with serialization to disk in mind (Parquet, Feather) others for efficient in-memory representation of data (Arrow) still others are meant for exchanging data across networks (Thrift, Avro, Flight.)

 Here are formats and protocols you may encounter

 |Parquet||columnar||On disk format, has schema with physical and logical data types.
 Designed for efficient storage and fast reads.|